ErikHumphrey/hist3814o-s20-week5/journal.md

 > With regard to your own work, reflect on your design choices and the story you’re trying to tell, or the interesting thing you’ve found.

+* With the webmaps,
+* With the academic poster made in Inkscape,
+* With the podcast, I spoke whatever came to mind for about five minutes, unscripted and unedited.
+That tells a story of authenticity, sincerity, genuineness and down-to-earthedness; it's more believable, and the casual tone and simple, unrehearsed language suggests it's unhearsed even if I am actually coming up with stuff on the spot.
+* Though sonification can be improved, a first attempt seems to be mostly guesswork and rather abstract philosophy or pseudoscience.
+This specific instance doesn't feel like it would help anyone understand historical data, but in manipulating the audio, I tried to...TODO
+* WIth the static website, I was not going for any particular design choices or story (other than picking a simple and predictable template); in this case, the website wasn't ambitious and the goal was to have a simple navigation.
+I'd use no theme if possible!